 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of patients who were given antianxiety medications.
-These drugs are typically used to treat patients suffering from anxiety or depression.
+This gauges the percent of long-term care patients which are administered antianxiety medication.
+These medications are used to treat residents suffering from anxiety or depression.

 Managing Depression Among Residents

-This indicates the percentage of patients who are exhibiting signs of depression.
+This tells you the percentage of patients showing signs of depression.

 Appropriate Vaccine Usage

-This is the percentage of residents who were administered the flu and pneumonia vaccines.
-Higher vaccination rates should be demanded by residents.
+This tells you the percent of patients who received the flu and pneumonia vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy

-This metric is a measure of the percentage of long-term patients who required increased assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and taking a bath.
-Many would argue this is a reliable measure of a resident's well-being.
+This datapoint measures the percent of long-term residents that required increased assistance with activities of daily living over time.
+ADL's include activities such as taking medications and using the bathroom.

 Ability to Keep Residents Mobile